Absentee - Frequently Asked Questions

 The voter must complete, sign, and submit an Absentee Ballot application in order to receive an Absentee Ballot.

 No. Please print all documents.
 Vote your ballot.
-Sign the Oath of Absentee Voter and mail your voted ballot and oath to the Board of Elections.
-Voted Ballots may be returned to the Board of Elections in person by 8:00 P.M. on Election Day, but, may NOT be returned to a Polling Place.
+Sign the Oath of Absentee Voter and mail or deliver your voted ballot in person along with the signed oath to the Board of Elections.
+Voted Ballots may be returned to the Board of Elections in person before 8:00 P.M. on Election Day; and, may NOT be returned to a Polling Place.

 Please call 240-777-8550.

 No. Maryland Election Law states that the ballot must be physically delivered to the local board of elections office no later than 8 pm on Election Day or postmarked by Election Day and received by July 07, 2014 by 10 am for the Primary Election or by November 14, 2014 at 10 am in order to be counted.